adrianramadhan/learning-odoo/README.md

 ## 12. Naming with Prefix in `ir.sequence`
 Odoo provides the `ir.sequence` model for automatically generating unique, sequential numbers for records like invoices, orders, or tickets.
 Developers can customize these sequences by adding prefixes, suffixes, and specific numbering patterns to suit business needs.

+## 13. Error Handling in Odoo
+Odoo allows developers to implement custom error messages that enhance user experience by providing clear feedback when certain conditions are not met.
+This can be done using the `raise` keyword, which enables throwing specific exceptions tailored to the business logic.

+## 14. Creating Popup Views (Wizard Views)
+Wizard views are essential for interactive user dialogs in Odoo.
+They allow developers to create step-by-step workflows or data input dialogs.
+These popups are configured via views and can trigger specific actions, improving the overall user interaction within the system.

+## 15. Inheriting Models and Extending Functionality
+One of the core strengths of Odoo is the ability to inherit existing models and extend their functionality.
+This enables adding new fields or buttons without modifying the original code.
+By using inheritance, developers can safely customize and adapt Odoo models according to specific requirements.

+## 16. Server Actions and Automations
+Server actions provide a way to execute automated tasks in Odoo, such as updating records, sending emails, or triggering custom logic based on conditions.
+This feature plays a crucial role in reducing manual work and ensuring automated processes align with business needs.

+## 17. Implementing Cron Jobs and Schedulers
+Odoo supports the creation of scheduled tasks using Cron jobs.
+These tasks allow repetitive actions, such as updating data or sending reports, to be automated and run at specific intervals without user intervention.

+## 18. Generating PDF Reports with QWeb
+QWeb is the templating engine used for generating reports in Odoo.
+Developers can create professional-grade PDF reports by defining custom templates.
+These reports are fully customizable and can include any data stored in the Odoo database, making them highly versatile for business needs.

+## 19. Customizing and Generating Excel Reports
+Excel reports are another powerful tool in Odoo for exporting data.
+Developers can define custom templates and formats for generating these reports, which are especially useful for data analysis and external reporting purposes.

+## 20. QR Code and Barcode Integration
+Odoo provides native support for generating and reading QR codes and barcodes, which can be used to streamline processes such as inventory management, product tracking, and user identification.
+This functionality is highly valuable for businesses that rely on efficient data capture methods.

+## 21. Importing Excel Files into Odoo
+Odoo also allows importing data from Excel files, providing a user-friendly interface for bulk data entry.
+This is particularly useful for onboarding large datasets into Odoo, reducing the need for manual data entry and minimizing errors during the import process.

+## 22. Developing REST APIs for Integration
+Odoo supports the development of REST APIs, allowing integration with external systems.
+Through the use of GET and POST methods, developers can create APIs that interact with Odoo’s models, enabling seamless data transfer between Odoo and other platforms.
+This capability is essential for businesses looking to synchronize data across different systems or provide external access to their Odoo environment.

+## 23. XML-RPC for Remote Procedure Calls
+XML-RPC is another protocol supported by Odoo for remote communication.
+This method allows external applications to interact with Odoo’s backend, enabling operations such as creating records, updating data, or fetching information programmatically from a remote location.

 ---